Montana (1950 film): Plot

-Morgan rides over to the Singleton ranch with a guitar as a present for Maria and the two get on well and have a sing-a-long together.
+Morgan rides to the Singleton ranch with a guitar as a present for Maria and they have a sing-along together.
 Rod is suspicious of Morgan and is in a foul mood after being thrown from a wild stallion earlier in the afternoon.
-Maria invites Morgan to join them for dinner and Morgan reveals to them that he wishes to purchase some of their land.
-They believe he wants it for cattle grazing, and Rod makes a bet with him for the land.
-If Morgan can stay on the wild horse for exactly one minute, he can have the land.
+Maria invites Morgan to join them for dinner and Morgan reveals that he wishes to purchase some of their land.
+They believe that he wants it for cattle grazing, and Rod makes a bet with him for the land: if Morgan can stay on the wild horse for exactly one minute, he can have the land.
 Rod's right-hand man Slim cuts the stirrup so that Morgan falls from the horse a few seconds before the minute mark.
 Maria, feeling sorry for Morgan, offers to rent him a piece of her land that would have belonged to her deceased brother.
-The following day she discovers that Morgan is a sheep herder and is livid at his betrayal.
+The following day, she discovers that Morgan is a sheep herder and is livid at his betrayal.

-During the night, Morgan rounds up the minority cattlemen in the area and enlists the help of the banker and Forsythe to fight another war with the cattle owners.
+During the night, Morgan gathers the minority cattlemen in the area and enlists the help of the banker and Forsythe to fight another war with the cattle owners.
 Forsythe invites everyone to his home for a party and announces their intentions to fight.
-Maria confronts Morgan about his deceit and he tears the lease up and gives it back to her.
-She shares a kiss with him but then discovers that he intends to wage war against her and her friends and she becomes angry and leaves the party.
-Slim shoots and kills Forsythe which invokes a fight between Morgan and Slim, during which Slim fires his own gun and unintentionally kills himself.
+Maria confronts Morgan about his deceit and he tears the lease and gives it back to her.
+She shares a kiss with him but then discovers that he intends to wage war against her and her friends, and she becomes angry and leaves the party.
+Slim shoots and kills Forsythe, which invokes a fight between Morgan and Slim during which Slim fires his own gun and unintentionally kills himself.

 Morgan, his men and the minority cattle owners are joined by the sheriff as they plan to take the sheep across the territory.
 The sheriff warns them that Rod and his men have organized a cattle stampede to trample the men and their sheep.
-Morgan and his men head off the stampede and manage to turn it, during which battle both the sheriff and Rod are killed.
+Morgan and his men block the stampede, and in the battle both the sheriff and Rod are killed.
 Morgan and his men intend to move the sheep through the territory by walking them through the main street of the town.

 One of the men rides back to the Singleton ranch and informs Maria of Rod's death and Morgan's plans, claiming there is no one to stop him now.
-Maria takes a gun and rides into town where she stands in the middle of the main street and waits for Morgan.
-Morgan dismounts his horse when he sees Maria and walks towards her but she threatens to shoot him.
+Maria takes a gun and rides into town, where she stands in the middle of the main street and waits for Morgan.
+Morgan walks toward her but she threatens to shoot him.
 He continues bringing the sheep along and she shoots him in the shoulder and he collapses on the ground.
 Seeing what she has done, she drops the gun and runs to Morgan, helping him and proving her affection.
 They bicker over how stubborn the other is and then share a kiss.